-What levels are the warm-ups for?
+What reading levels are the warm-ups for?
+What grade levels are the reading warm-ups for?
 Consonant blends looks too simple, or is it?

 These are questions I’ve received several times in the last few days, so I thought I’d give a quick answer by walking through the scaffolding in days 1-10 of the Fluency 1 unit.

 Fluency 1, is the first unit in our free word study warm-ups and is designed to build decoding fluency for middle-elementary readers.

 Systematic Scaffolding of Difficulty

 That is a real fancy way of saying, it gets harder each day.
 But actually, there’s a little more to it.